oracle/nosql-python-sdk/docs/installation.rst

 The first step in any Oracle NoSQL Database Cloud Service application is to create a *handle* used to send requests to the service.
-The handle is configured using your credentials and other authentication information as well as the communication endpoint.
-The endpoint is specific to the region you use, for example, **ndcs.uscom-east-1.oraclecloud.com** or, if connecting to the Cloud Simulator, **localhost:8080**.
+The handle is configured using your credentials and other authentication information as well as the region to which the application will connect.
+An example region is **Regions.US_ASHBURN_1**.
+Information on regions can be found in :class:`borneo.Regions`.

 .. code-block:: pycon

-                from borneo import NoSQLHandle, NoSQLHandleConfig
+                from borneo import NoSQLHandle, NoSQLHandleConfig, Regions
                 from borneo.iam import SignatureProvider

                 #
                 # Required information:
                 #

-                endpoint=<communication_endpoint>
+                # the region to which the application will connect
+                region=<region>

                 # if using a specified credentials file
                 credentials_file=<path-to-your-credentials-file>